 By definition the LHWCA provides “compensation and medical care to employees disabled from injuries that occur on the navigable waters of the United States, or in adjoining areas used in loading, unloading, repairing, or building certain vessels.”
 In addition to this compensation, the LHWCA also provides “benefits to specific survivors and dependents if the injury causes the employee’s death.”

 Both the Jones Act and the Longshore and Harbor Workers’ Compensation Act guarantee a worker’s right to a safe environment with preventative measures for exposure to toxic materials.
-To find out if you are able to claim compensation from either one of these maritime laws, you can contact the Hood National Law Group at 1-800-214-1010.
+To find out if you are able to claim compensation from either one of these maritime laws, you can contact National Injury Help at 1-800-214-1010.

 Hurt in an offshore or onshore accident – Get the cash you deserve: